island-is/island.is/libs/clients/middlewares/README.md

 })
 ```

-If the API is serving data specific to the authenticated user from `innskra.island.is`, you can configure a private cache for each authenticated user.
+If the API is serving data specific to an authenticated user from `innskra.island.is`, you can configure a private cache for that user.
 In this case, you need to pass a `User` object (eg from [@CurrentUser](../../auth-nest-tools/README.md#using-in-rest-controller)) to the fetch function:

 ```ts
 const privateApiFetch = createEnhancedFetch({